Visit the Haut-Koenigsbourg Castle – Short guide

 Following the victory of the Kingdom of Prussia against France in the 1870 war, Alsace became German.
 The Haut-Koenigsbourg was then offered in 1899 toEmperor William II of Hohenzollern by the city of Sélestat, which then embarked on a huge restoration project thanks to the architect Bodo Ebhardt, a specialist in medieval architecture, thus concretizing his ideas of Germanization of Alsace.
 This work will last eight years.
 Ten years later, it was France that became the owner of the castle at the end of the First World War (Treaty of Versailles), Alsace then becoming French again.

-Thanks to this unique restoration (despite the controversies) and the work of rehabilitation in the 20th century, the visit of the Haut-Koenigsbourg castle today offers a remarkable insight into the architecture, history and life of the Middle Ages and is a unique witness to two intertwined periods of history.
+Thanks to this unique restoration (despite controversy) and 20th-century rehabilitation work, a visit to Château du Haut-Koenigsbourg today offers a remarkable insight into the architecture, history and life of the Middle Ages, and is a unique witness to two intertwined periods of history.

 A film location

-This rich heritage, this magnificent setting and this particular architecture have made the Haut-Koenigsbourg castle one of the most visited sites in Alsace, but also to have inspired many artists and filmmakers over the years, such as Jean Renoir, Jean-Paul CarrĂšre or even Dionysos and Hayao Miyzaki.
+This rich heritage, this magnificent setting and this particular architecture have made the Haut-Koenigsbourg castle one of the most visited sites in Alsace, but also to have inspired many artists and filmmakers over the years, such as Jean Renoir, Jean-Paul Carrère or even Dionysos and Hayao Miyzaki.

 Exterior of the castle